abderrahmaneknc/embedded-systems/README.md

 ## ▶️ How to Run
 1. Open the SimuIDE project
-2. Upload the code from /src to the microcontroller
+2. Upload the hex code from /src to the microcontroller (you can use platformIo to generate .hex code )
 3. Run the simulation

 ## 📄 Report